kuzzleio/documentation/src/api/1/controller-document/scroll/index.md

 {{{since "1.0.0"}}}

-This method moves a result set cursor forward, created by a [`search` query]({{ site_base_path }}api/1/controller-document/search/) with the `scroll` argument provided.
+Moves a result set cursor forward, created by a [`search` query]({{ site_base_path }}api/1/controller-document/search/) with the `scroll` argument provided.

-The results that are returned from a `scroll` request reflect the state of the index at the time that the initial search request was made, like a snapshot in time.
-Subsequent changes to documents (index, update or delete) will only affect later search requests.
+Results returned by a `scroll` request reflect the state of the index at the time of the initial search request, like a fixed snapshot.
+Subsequent changes to documents do not affect the scroll results.

 ---